dsa-ou/m269-installer/docs/use.md

 and you won't see the M269 materials in JupyterLab.
 When this happens, do step 4 to close JupyterLab and then go back to step 2.

+**Windows 11**: If you're asked to select an app to open HTML files when you open JupyterLab for the first time, select your usual browser and click 'always'.

 **macOS**: If steps 2 and 3 (the `m269-25j` and `nb` commands) don't work, and you are using `bash`, enter in the terminal
  ```bash